DewofyourYouth/DewofyourYouth.github.io/_posts/2019-11-26-basic-vue-todo.md

   - tutorials
 ---

 So in this little tutorial I will run through making a 'todo' app in Vuejs.
 I will be using the localStorage API to avoid annoyingly losing my list when I refresh the browser - but also avoid having to use a backend db API.
+It will also sync my todo list across multiple tabs in the same browser.

 Here is the finished app: